HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-social-history-assessment-intro.md

 <div markdown="1" class="new-content">

-﻿This profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent simple observations made by an individual about a patient's social history status such as education, food insecurity, etc. Observations derived from a formal assessment tool or survey should use the [US Core Screening Response Observation Profile].
+﻿This profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent simple observations made by an individual about a patient's social history status such as education, food insecurity, etc. Observations that are formally derived from an assessment tool or survey should use the [US Core Screening Response Observation Profile].
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile

 **Example Usage Scenarios:**